Guardian Council confirms Iranian president’s re-election after partial recount of votes.

 Ismail Ahmadi-Moghaddam, Iran’s police chief, said more than 1,000 people were arrested in the wave of protests.

-“No policeman was killed in the Tehran riots but 20 rioters were killed,” the Fars news agency quoted him as saying.
+“No policeman was killed in the Tehran riots but 20 rioters were killed,” the Iranian news agency, Fars, quoted him as saying.

 “Police arrested 1,032 people in the recent riots.
 Many have been released and the rest are being prosecuted in Tehran’s public and revolutionary courts.”